sgb-io/sgb.io/cv/README.md

 ## Update content

+Note: this is optional.
+Updating cv.md more manually lately.

 Fetches content from the website `content.js` file, re-generates `cv.md`, ready for a new pdf build.

 1. `npm install`